ok-omar/ok-omar/README.md

 - 🎓 **Progressing through** [CS50X](https://cs50.harvard.edu/x) and completed [CS50P](https://cs50.harvard.edu/python)
 - 🛠 **Working On**:
   - **Github Contibution Graph "Heater"** A python script that generates a rich github contibution heatmap for your profile
-  - **Job Application Tracker** Got tired of using Excel, so I am building a web app to help you track and manage Job Applications
+  - **Job Application Tracker** Got tired of using Excel, so I am building a web app to help you (and me!) track and manage Job Applications
 - 💡 Open to collaborating on fun and impactful projects

 ---